 Secondary teacher education

-The University of Konstanz works closely with the Staatlichen Seminar für Didaktik und Lehrerbildung (Gymnasium) in Rottweil, the Thurgau University of Teacher Education (PHTG) in Kreuzlingen and a network of partner schools including 20 schools from Konstanz and the greater Lake Constance region.
+The University of Konstanz works closely with the Staatlichen Seminar für Didaktik und Lehrerbildung (Gymnasium) in Rottweil, the Thurgau University of Teacher Education (PHTG) in Kreuzlingen and a network of partner schools (in German) including 20 schools from Konstanz and the greater Lake Constance region.
 The Binational School of Education coordinates the partnerships and assures a smooth flow of information between the institutions involved.

 Studium generale at the Salem Kolleg